Questions & Answers

 It is possible to import all your data from any IUCLID 5.6 or newer version into IUCLID Cloud easily.
 For this, you simply need to use the export functionality in your previous installation and then import the data into IUCLID Cloud.

-If you have an older version than 5.6, you first need to upgrade to version 5.6, and then you will be able to import into IUCLID Cloud (Follow this link to see how to do it).
+If you have an older version than 5.6, you first need to upgrade to version 5.6, and then you will be able to import into IUCLID Cloud (Follow this link to see how to do it or watch this video tutorial on how to exchange data between different versions of IUCLID 6).

 - Can I use the IUCLID Cloud services for ECHA submission purposes?